• Thermos

 Component Part Name

-flask, lid, cup
+flask, lid, cup, label

 Brand Name